Pelvic Pain

 A diagnosis provides a starting point for treatment.
 The type of treatment your health care professional recommends depends on you, your reproductive health stage (childbearing years vs. menopause, for example), your condition and your level of pain.

-The goals of treating CPP are to allowyou to manage your pain, restore your normal activities and improve your quality of life and to prevent chronic symptoms from recurring.
-While this sounds simple, these goals are often difficult to achieve.
+The goals of CPP treatment focus on creating self-management strategies that allow you to manage your pain, restore your normal activities, improve your quality of life and prevent symptoms from recurring.
+These goals may be difficult to achieve.

 If and when you decide on a specific treatment, a team approach involving specialists in several medical fields often offers the best results.
 This is especially true if you've been diagnosed with several conditions, all of which may represent a single pain-processing problem.